dfki-ric/traversability_generator3d/paper/paper.md

 - Performing plane fitting and slope analysis per patch, allowing orientation-dependent motion constraints.
 - Checking step height and body collisions with robot-specific geometry (AABB/OBB checks).
 - Supporting soil-aware traversability, where semantic labels (sand, gravel, rocks, concrete) are integrated with uncertainty.
 - Producing a 3D traversability map with rich node types that planners can use directly.

-This makes it a valuable standalone module for research and deployment in outdoor navigation pipelines.

-# Functionality

-`traversability_generator3d` is designed as a modular C++ library with clearly separated responsibilities.
-Its core functionality is to transform raw MLS maps into rich 3D traversability maps that encode both geometric safety and semantic information for mobile robots.

 ## Input